zowe/community/Secure-Software-Development-Policy/README.md

 # Zowe Secure Software Development Policy Framework

-This document describes a framework used to model a meta definition of the Zowe Secure Development Policy/ies.
+This document tree defines a framework used to model a meta definition of the Zowe Secure Development Policy/ies.

 The policies described bellow are titled "Meta-Policy", because they serve as a container to collect all the requirements for a given area of governance (eg. Organization, SDLC, etc).

 Such meta policy can/should be split into smaller interrelated policies targeting specific security topics, which need to be governed/published separately (e.g. Security issues disclosure etc.).

-Such target, publishable policies need to be distilled from a Meta Policy. while keeping the relation to the original statements for easier maintenance and assessment of policy fulfilment.
+Such target, publishable policies need to be distilled from a Meta Policy.

+The individual policy statements are assigned a unique code, so they can be reffered to in other documents or assessments of this policy fulfilment.

+Where apropriate the policy statements refer to the topics and paragraphs in related extendal security development frameworks, such as NIST SDF.

 ```
 ### Goals: